EHS Management & Compliance

-The audit frequency for a given facility is primarily risk based.
-Manufacturing and research sites are generally audited every one to two years, depending on the type of facility, its size and other factors.
-Less complex facilities, such as sales and business offices and our warehouses, are typically audited every five years.
-In 2015, we performed 42 corporate EHS audits of our facilities, covering 55 percent of our manufacturing and research locations, and involving 605 auditor days of on-site review activities.
+The audit frequency for a given facility is primarily risk-based.
+Manufacturing and research sites are generally audited every one to two years, depending on the type of facility, its size, and other factors.
+Less complex facilities, such as sales and business offices, and our warehouses, are typically audited every five years.
+In 2016, we performed 41 corporate EHS audits of our facilities, covering 73 percent of our manufacturing and research locations, and involving 481 auditor days of on-site review activities.

-In addition to our corporate EHS audit program, our sites regularly perform self-inspections, and annually complete self assessments of selected regulatory requirements and company standards, with all programs being self assessed at least once every three years.
+In addition to our corporate EHS audit program, our sites regularly perform self-inspections, and annually complete self-assessments of selected regulatory requirements and company standards, with all programs being evaluated at least once every three years.

 Environmental management practices have evolved significantly over the past 30 years.

-For remediation and environmental liabilities, including at formerly owned and operated sites, we spent $12 million in 2014 and $8 million in 2015.
-Our company has an Environmental Liability reserve of approximately $100 million to fund the continued remediation of these sites now and into the future.
-In addition, we are a potentially responsible party at 19 multiparty Superfund sites in the United States.
+We spent $8 million in 2015 and $10 million in 2016 for remediation and environmental liabilities, including at formerly owned and operated sites.
+Our company has an Environmental Liability reserve of approximately $78 million to fund the continued remediation of these sites into the future.
+In addition, we are a potentially responsible party at 19 multiparty Superfund sites in the U.S.

-Our centralized environmental, health & safety (EHS) information system allows us to collect, manage, learn from and share our safety and environmental performance data more efficiently.
+Our centralized EHS information system allows us to collect, manage, learn from, and share our safety and environmental performance data more efficiently.

-We collect and analyze data reflecting both leading and lagging metrics to look for potential trends and identify opportunities that could help drive performance improvement.
+We collect and analyze data in both leading and lagging metrics to look for potential trends and identify opportunities that can help drive performance improvement.
 We continuously explore new ways to learn from and report on our performance.

-We report all forms of EHS compliance notices using the term Notices of Violations (NOVs), which includes citations, letters of warning and notices of noncompliance from environmental and safety-focused regulatory agencies.
+We report all forms of EHS compliance notices using the term Notices of Violation (NOVs), which includes citations, letters of warning and notices of noncompliance from environmental and safety-focused regulatory agencies.

-In 2015, we had 183 EHS-related inspections of our facilities around the world.
-We received two safety NOVs and no safety-related fines in 2015.
-We received 16 environmental NOVs and paid $157,270 in fines associated with seven environmental incidents in 2015.
-Over the last five years, the number of NOVs and fines received by our company has been trending downward, and in 2015, we saw a significant decrease in the number of safety-related NOVs over the prior year.
+In 2016, we had 180 EHS-related inspections of our facilities around the world.
+We received 2 safety NOVs in 2016, and for the second consecutive year, received no safety-related fines.
+We received 12 environmental NOVs and paid $33,906 in fines associated with two environmental incidents in 2016.
+Over the last five years, the total number of NOVs and fines received by our company has been trending downward, and in 2016, we saw a significant decrease in the number of environmental-related NOVs from the prior year.